 The following persons have been designated to handle inquiries regarding the nondiscrimination policies:

 This procedure is applicable to complaints alleging discrimination, harassment, and retaliation on the bases of race, color, national origin, sex, disability and age.
-Any student, prospective student or employee that feels that they have been discriminated against or harassed based on race, color, national origin, sex, disability, or age should contact in writing: Executive Vice President, P.O.
-Box 7208, Moore, OK 73153.
-In the event that the Executive Vice President is involved in the accusation of harassment or discrimination, the complainant should contact: President, P.O.
-Box 7208, Moore, OK 73153.
+Any student, prospective student or employee that feels that they have been discriminated against or harassed based on race, color, national origin, sex, disability, or age should contact in writing: President, 3701 S. I-35 Service Rd, Moore, OK 73160.
+In the event that the President is involved in the accusation of harassment or discrimination, the complainant should contact: Academic Dean, 3701 S. I-35 Service Rd, Moore, OK 73160

 The complainant will be kept informed in writing at each stage of the process.
 That is, 1) Acknowledgement of receipt of the complaint; 2) Report of findings of the investigation.
 If discrimination has occurred, appropriate corrective and remedial actions will be taken.

 If the complainant is not satisfied with the resolution of the complaint, they may appeal to the Randall University Board of Trustees.
 An appeal should be made in writing to the Chairman of the Board of Trustees, P.O.
 Box 7208, Moore, OK 73153.
 The complainant will be kept informed in writing at each stage of the appeal process.
 That is, 1) Acknowledgement of receipt of the appeal; 2) Report of findings of the investigation and any corrective or remedial actions taken by the Board of Trustees.